 - The Luxo Ball itself is a great place to take a few pictures and we are loving all of the fun poses on social media that people are coming up with for this one!

 - The Block Wall is actually located near the restrooms and is a super fun, colorful wall that will make you feel like a kid again.
 And no worries about taking photos here; lots of other people were too. 🙂

 - The Woody Statue at the entrance to Toy Story Land itself is a great place to take pictures and we saw Photopass Photographers there all day, so grabbing a quick picture should be easy!
 You can find the Buzz Lightyear Statue posing in front of Alien Swirling Saucers.

 Honestly, there are SO many photo opportunities in Toy Story Land and we are really just scratching the surface here.

 Toy Story Land Entertainment

-As of right now, the only “entertainment” that Toy Story Land has is a little show featuring everyone’s favorite toy soldiers.
-They march in a small drum corps-making my marching band heart so happy!- and watching them pick up their plastic feet to the beat of the drums is just magical.
-The toy soldiers recruit new soldiers into the Platoon and incorporate play into the show and its just such a fun little parade/show to watch.
+As of right now, the only “entertainment” that Toy Story Land has is a little show featuring everyone’s favorite Green Army Men.
+They march in a small drum corps-making my marching band heart so happy!- And watching them pick up their plastic feet to the beat of the drums is just magical.
+The army men recruit new soldiers into the Platoon and incorporate play into the show and it’s just such a fun little parade/show to watch.
 The shows occur throughout the day, so just keep your eyes peeled!
 The toy soldiers also interact with guests throughout the day just at random, sometimes giving missions or training sessions.
 So fun!